-When it comes to electing the next Mayor of London in May, transport is one of the top issues that could influence how Londoners vote.
-This is not surprising, given the amount of time Londoners spend travelling.
+Transport is a key issue that could influence how Londoners vote in May.
+It’s not surprising given the amount of time we usually spend travelling across the city.
 It isn’t just efficiency that makes transport a political issue – it is also about the cost of transport, how accessible it is and what is being done to tackle the pollution it generates.

 Unlike many other policy areas, the Mayor of London actually has a great deal of control over transport planning and operations – so voters can get a pretty clear idea of what they are voting for.